-Option Description Exempt from authentication/ identification Users are identified primarily by IP address.
+Option Description Exempt from authentication/identification Users are identified primarily by IP address.
 No additional parameters are required.
 Authenticate users Users are identified by the authentication credentials they enter.
 Transparently identify users with ISE Available when the ISE service is enabled (Network > Identity Services Engine).
 For these transactions, the user name and associated Secure Group Tags will be obtained from the Identity Services Engine.
-For more information, see Tasks for Certifying and Integrating the ISE Service, page 8-3.
-Transparently identify users with ASA Users are identified by the current IP address-to-user name mapping received from a Cisco Adaptive Security Appliance (for remote users only).
-This option appears when Secure Mobility is enabled and integrated with an ASA.
-The user name will be obtained from the ASA, and associated directory groups will be obtained from the selected authentication realm or sequence.
+In ISE-PIC deployments, ISE groups and users information is received.
+For more information, see Tasks for Integrating the ISE/ISE-PIC Service, on page 143.
 Transparently identify users with authentication realm This option is available when one or more authentication realms are configured to support transparent identification.